General Information & Board of Trustees

 “In the midst of an extraordinarily go-go real estate boom that has seemed intent on obliterating every single architectural record of lower Manhattan’s glorious past, GVSHP has been saving that history one block and building at a time.
 They’re protecting more than just buildings and streetscapes, but the endangered soul and character of the greatest city on earth.”

 — John Strausbaugh, author of The Village: 400 Years of Beats

 “Through a wide variety of advocacy accomplishments including the expansion of landmark districts and activities that recognize the area’s architectural and cultural importance, the work of the GVSHP is vital in maintaining the Village’s beloved and important role in New York City’s illustrious history.”

-— Vin Cipolla, President, Municipal Art Society.
+— Vin Cipolla, former President, Municipal Art Society.

 “It’s incredible to see how much GVSHP has managed to help preserve over the last ten years.
 Beautiful churches and rowhouses, the homes of great artists and writers, stables, sailor’s hotels, Picasso sculptures, schools and synagogues — all that history, now safe due to their hard work.”

 — John Leguizamo, actor, comedian, producer, and screenwriter.

 “The broad scope of GVSHP’s initiatives over the last decade is downright awe inspiring; It would be hard for anyone to name a more prolific organization in the field of preservation.
 I shudder to think how sterile New York City would look in 50 years without GVSHP’s critical conservation efforts, which will be appreciated for generations to come.”